 If you are doing a lot of baking, it’s easiest and most energy efficient to bake all the cookies on one day and decorate them on the next.
 That gives the cookies time to cool before frosting and prevents baker burn out.
 Cute cookies take time and effort to decorate, so start fresh the day before you plan to serve/give them.

 3. Bring all ingredients to room temperature before baking.

-Dough mixes better when all ingredients are the same temperature.
-Leave butter and eggs on the counter in the morning if you plan on cooking them that night, or overnight if you bake early.
+Dough mixes better when all of the ingredients are at room temperature.
+Leave butter and eggs on the counter in the morning if you plan on cooking them that night, or leave them out overnight if you bake early.
 Eggs are hermetically sealed and safe to leave on the counter for a week.

 4. Plan tasks for little helpers.